 The Buying Atmosphere is one of the most important pieces of our client meetings.
 Think of it like a pivot point – a before/after marker in your conversation.

 When we visit with our prospects, typically they’ve never thought of the risks we can cover for them.
-They’ve never evaluated if something like this could happen to them and what they would do if they were forced to come up with the money to cover all the indirect costs they’re going to face as they go through these situations.
+They’ve never evaluated if something like this could happen to them and what they would do if they were forced to come up with the money in an emergency.

 The Buying Atmosphere allows you to transition the conversation from educating them on everything you’ve just been talking about to them evaluating whether or not they want to consider this coverage for themselves.